Vietnam.vn - Nền tảng quảng bá Việt Nam

-Why shouldn't you log in to services with your Google or Facebook account?
+Why shouldn't you log in to services with Google or Facebook accounts?

 VTC NewsVTC News23/10/2024

 One of the biggest risks of using your Google or Facebook account to log in is that your privacy could be compromised.
-By using this feature, you are giving third parties access to a wide range of personal information, such as your email address, friends list, and even more sensitive data.
+By using this feature, you are allowing third parties to access a wide range of personal information such as your email address, friends list, and even more sensitive data.
 While these companies claim to have strict privacy policies, there is no guarantee that your data will always be safe.

 2. High security risk

 While tech giants like Google and Facebook invest heavily in security, no system is perfect.
-If your Google or Facebook account is hacked, bad guys can easily access a host of connected services that you have used to log in.
+If your Google or Facebook account is hacked, bad guys can easily access a variety of connected services that you have used to log in with that account.
 This can lead to the loss or leak of important personal information.

 Why you should not log in to services with Google or Facebook accounts